17 Subtle Signs of Divorce Most People Don't See Coming

 You're more glued to your phone than usual.

-If Candy Crush is suddenly way more engrossing than whatever story your spouse is trying to tell, there's probably trouble brewing.
-One Pew research report even found that while 72 percent of adult internet users reported that the internet has had "no real impact at all" on their marriage, of those that did see an impact, 20 percent said it was mostly negative, and a quarter of respondents said their partners were distracted by their cellphone when they were together.
+If Twitter is suddenly way more engrossing than whatever story your spouse is trying to tell, there's probably trouble brewing.
+A 2014 Pew Research Center report found that while 72 percent of adult internet users reported that the internet has had "no real impact at all" on their marriage, of those that did see an impact, 20 percent said it was mostly negative, and a quarter of respondents said their partners were distracted by their phone when they were together.

 It's also common for couples to use their phones as a way of avoiding the problems in their marriage.
-"When people come in and say they've grown apart, this is one way it happens," Susan Heitler, a clinical psychologist and relationship coach, told the New York Times.
+"When people come in and say they've grown apart, this is one way it happens," clinical psychologist and relationship coach Susan Heitler, PhD, told The New York Times.
 "They're tuned into their devices rather than each other."

 You turn to your vices as a source of comfort.